 CloudShare provides analytics dashboards that help you gain insight into your resource usage, your expenditure breakdown, and your ROI.
 They are also a handy way to check your remaining resources at a glance.

-The following dashboards are available:
+The dashboards are organized in folders.

 The Filters panel on the right of the dashboard provides data filtering options that affect the data displayed in the widgets.
 You can change these filters to focus on more specific data.